||Powder Mountain West Trails

 other Powder Mountain trails such as Brim

-and Hidden Lake for a longer ride.
+and Doctor's Dozen for a longer ride.
 The starting altitude is 8200 feet with

 stand-alone out-and-back or as a climb-intensive start to a large lariat

 loop that includes Brim and Hidden Lake.
-The entry to the trail is on the
+The entry to the trail is 1/10 mile up Powder Ridge

 as you gain 600 vertical feet.
 The trail has been constructed with rollers